 What Are Core Web Vitals and Why Do They Matter?

 Core Web Vitals (CWV) are Google’s performance metrics that track how fast, stable, and responsive your website feels.
+The three key metrics are:

-LCP (Largest Contentful Paint): loading speed.
+- LCP (Largest Contentful Paint): Measures loading speed.

-CLS (Cumulative Layout Shift): visual stability.
+- CLS (Cumulative Layout Shift): Measures visual stability.

 Sites with good CWV keep users engaged, boost conversions, and reduce bounce rates.
+Google uses them as part of its ranking signals.

 CMS Rankings: July 2025 Report

-Duda — 84.96% ✅ Best performance
+- Duda — 84.96% ✅ (Best performance)

-Wix — 73.37%
+- Wix — 73.37%

-Squarespace — 68.93%
+- Squarespace — 68.93%

-Drupal — 60.54%
+- Drupal — 60.54%

-Joomla — 54.78%
+- Joomla — 54.78%

-WordPress — 44.34% ❌ Lowest performance
+- WordPress — 44.34% ❌ (Lowest performance)

 Growth From June to July

-Joomla: +3.23% (largest gain)
+- Joomla: +3.23% (Largest gain)

-Wix: +2.61%
+- Wix: +2.61%

-Drupal: +1.47%
+- Drupal: +1.47%

-Duda: +1.33%
+- Duda: +1.33%

-Squarespace: +1.27%
+- Squarespace: +1.27%

-WordPress: +0.90% (smallest gain)
+- WordPress: +0.90% (Smallest gain)

 Why WordPress Lags Behind

 Despite powering over 40% of the web, WordPress scored lowest in July’s CWV rankings.
+Key reasons include:

 Does CMS Choice Impact SEO Rankings?